 Q. What services do you offer?

 A. Snohomish Flying Service is a full-service flight school.
-In addition to offering flight training courses we provide US and Canadian Air charter service, aircraft rental service and a fully equipped FBO.
-We offer airport tours, scenic rides and photo flights in both airplanes and helicopters.
+In addition to offering flight training courses, we provide US and Canadian Air charter service, aircraft rental service and a fully equipped FBO.
+We offer airport tours, scenic rides and photo flights in airplanes.

 Q. Where are you located?